 Even by the purely local standards of Milan and Turin, then, Neoliberty is infantile regression.

 – Reyner Banham referring to Velasca Tower²

-The Velasca’s Tower plot area was placed in the historical center of Milan, near to the Cathedral (Duomo).
+The Velasca’s Tower plot area was placed in Milan’s historical center near the Duomo Cathedral.
 This context made the aesthetics definition a difficult task for the architects.
 The historical reminiscences may not confuse the observer, as its structure, far from being an outdated design, constituted excellent progress for the epoch (see the architectural plan at the image gallery below).
 There is a significant effort to improve the inner space by placing most of the structure in the façade.

-The first sketches of the building were proposing a steel structure, but for cost reasons, eventually, a reinforced concrete structure was implemented.
-Regarding this matter, we could discard certain prejudices and to consider virtue the pragmatic approach of this project.
+The building’s first sketches were proposing a steel structure, but eventually, a reinforced concrete structure was implemented for cost reasons.
+Regarding this matter, we could discard certain prejudices and consider the virtue of this project’s pragmatic approach.

 Once presented a comprehensive insight and with the privilege of watching the past events from a distance, we could probably give a better response to this question:

-Does the Velasca Tower represent a discordant element in Milan’s fabric or denies the architectural principles of contemporaneity?
+Does the Velasca Tower represent a discordant element in Milan’s fabric or denies contemporaneity’s architectural principles?

 - “Bay Region Style” in his column “Status Quo,” The New Yorker, 11 (October 1947), pp. 108–109.